-The service used in the above is http-all which will allow HTTP web browsing but does not include the DNS protocol to resolve URLs into IP addresses.
+The service used in the above is http-all which will allow web browsing from the protected network but this does not include the DNS protocol to resolve URIs into IP addresses.
 To solve this problem, a custom service could be used in the above IP policy which combines http-all with the dns-all service.
 However, the recommended method, which provides the most clarity to a configuration, is to create a separate IP policy just for DNS traffic: